 Minimum Performance Standards Reference WR6.1 Private Wastewater Treatment Facilities: Private treatment facilities shall be permitted only if the implementation timetable of an approved Comprehensive Wastewater Management Plan indicates that there are no feasible public treatment facility options available within three years of the proposed date of construction of a project.
-WR6.2 Tertiary Treatment: All public and private wastewater treatment facilities with greater than a design flow of 10,000 gallons per day shall be designed to achieve tertiary treatment with denitrification that meets a maximum 5-ppm total nitrogen effluent discharge standard or through modeling that demonstrates that 5 ppm in groundwater at the downgradient property boundary will be achieved.
+WR6.2 Tertiary Treatment: All public and private wastewater treatment facilities with greater than a design flow of 10,000 gallons per day shall be designed to achieve tertiary treatment with denitrification that meets a maximum 5-ppm total nitrogen effluent discharge standard either through advanced treatment to achieve 5 ppm in the effluent or 5 ppm in groundwater at the downgradient property boundary.
+The standard may be increased to 10 ppm total nitrogen for redevelopment in Impaired Areas where it can be demonstrated to the Commission that such increase will cause no adverse impact on ponds, wetlands, marine waters, public or private drinking water supply wells, and potential water supply wells.
 WR6.3 Hydrologic Balance: Sewage treatment facilities and their collection and discharge areas shall maintain the hydrologic balance of the aquifer and demonstrate that there are no negative ecological impacts to surface waters.
 WR6.4 Development Density Limitations: The construction of private wastewater treatment facilities shall not allow development to occur at a higher density than would be allowed by local zoning unless anticipated and approved through a Commission approved Comprehensive Wastewater Management Plan.
 WR6.5 Ownership and Maintenance of Treatment Facilities: The construction of private wastewater treatment facilities shall be consistent with municipal capital facilities plans as applicable.
 Development and redevelopment using private wastewater treatment facilities shall specify that the municipality shall have the opportunity to assume ownership and maintenance responsibilities for such facilities where desired by the municipality.

 WR6.6 Restrictions in FEMA Flood Zones/Other Sensitive Areas: Public and private wastewater treatment facilities shall not be constructed in FEMA V-Zones and floodways, Areas of Critical Environmental Concern (ACECs), wetlands and buffer areas, barrier beaches, coastal dunes, or critical wildlife habitats.
 Public and private wastewater treatment facilities may be constructed in FEMA A-Zones only to remediate water quality problems from existing development within such A-Zones and consistent with MPS CR2.2 and CR2.8.
 WR6.7 Long-term Ownership of Treatment Facilities: The long-term ownership, operation, maintenance and replacement of private wastewater treatment facilities shall be secured as a condition of approval in accordance with Commission, state, and local guidelines.
 WR6.8 Sludge Disposal: Applications for approval of public and private wastewater treatment facilities shall include a plan for sludge disposal.
 WR6.9 Operation, Monitoring, and Compliance Agreement: Private wastewater treatment facilities greater than 2,000 gallons per day (gpd) design flow that require advanced treatment efficiencies greater than that allowed by a DEP permit to meet Commission Minimum Performance Standards, shall demonstrate operation, monitoring and compliance through a Operation, Monitoring and Compliance agreement between the Board of Health and the Cape Cod Commission.
 Best Development Practices WR6.10 Improvement of Existing Wastewater Treatment: Development and redevelopment are encouraged to increase aggregation and improve the level of treatment of existing wastewater flows.
 WR6.11 Water Quality Remediation: When allowing additional development in areas where existing high-density development or large numbers of failing septic systems have led to public health or water quality problems, development is encouraged to install a private wastewater treatment facility or DEP-approved alternative systems with enhanced nitrogen removal as a remedial measure.